Subclass AI spiders#

 In the code above:

-• You create a subclass of EcommerceSpiderParams that extends the parameters of the e-commerce spider with a new one, a parameter of type string called require_url_substring with "murder" as its default value.
+• You create a subclass of EcommerceSpiderParams that extends the parameters of the e-commerce spider template with a new one, a parameter of type string called require_url_substring with "murder" as its default value.

 • You assign your new spider parameters class to your custom spider by adding Args to its parent classes.